monopole/snt/apps/examples/DAM/resources.md

 The difference is

- * The file names are even more generic.
-The name matches the kind - e.g. a _deployment_ is defined in a file called `deployment.yaml`.
-The file names could be anything, e.g. vegetables, but its simplest to match the kinds.
+ * The file names are even more generic, named simply after the single k8s resource (_deployment_, _service_, etc.) they define.

  * The values in the file lack special strings (_theInst_, _theConfigMap_, _theImgVersion_) that
-   were used before as _sed_ replacement targets to generate the instances.
+   were used before as _sed_ targets to generate unique instances.

 [GCR]: https://cloud.google.com/container-registry/